ststas/table/README.md

-# Kameleon Test by Stanislav Zaitsev
+# Kameleoon Test by Stanislav Zaitsev

 ## To run